Pakistan: Women's rights activists face new allegations of blasphemy | DW | 06.04.2021

 The event has triggered a debate over women's rights in Pakistan, where thousands of cases of honor killings, domestic violence, sexual assaults and harassment against women are reported each year.

 Women are also widely discriminated against in workplaces, political institutions and social gatherings.
-In particular, the march's slogan, "my body, my control" earned the ire of conservative elements of society.
+The march's slogan, "my body, my control," especially earned the ire of conservative elements of society.

-This year, even the terrorist outfit Tehreek Taliban Pakistan publicly threatened the organizers on Twitter, much to the alarm of women's rights activists.
+This year, however, even the terrorist outfit Tehreek Taliban Pakistan publicly threatened the organizers on Twitter, sending a shiver down the spines of women's rights activists.

 The tweet said, "Fix your ways.
 There are still many young Muslims here who know how to protect Islam and the boundaries set by Allah."